Can I Drive after Tooth Extraction, is it Safe to Drive Myself Home?

 It is always best to ask your doctor if it is safe to drive.
 If you have had a simple tooth extraction under just local anesthesia, chances are it was not a traumatic experience, and you will most likely not have post-surgery pain and if any it will be very minimal and bearable.
 Simple extractions done under local anesthesia are typically a sign that a patient can safely drive home after a tooth extraction.

-Keem Smile Dentistry can Help you remove wour hurting tooth pain free with just local anesthesia so you are ablw to drive yourself home safely after the procedure.
-Call us now for a free Consultation
+Keem Smile Dentistry can Help you remove your hurting tooth and get you out of pain with just local anesthesia so you are able to drive yourself home safely after the procedure.
+Call us now for a free Consultation*.